aliang8/Bomberman/README.md

 ##Development Log: ##
  5/15/16

 Started up with the basic framework for Bomberman.

 Added some basic methods, classes.

-Working on creating powerups and player movement and AI movements. -Matthew Z
+Working on creating powerups and player movement and AI movements.

+Does not compile yet, need to add more methods to our classes and make more classes for other AI, and obstacles and possible special maps.

+Need to add sprites and other graphical stuff.

 ##Project plan/outline including our goals prioritized by importance and chronology (things to do + things already done): ##
 (SUBJECT TO CHANGE)